 It should also be noted that in most cases, total disc replacement surgery does not share spinal fusion’s potential for adjacent segment degeneration (ASD) and the additional procedures that ASD sometimes makes necessary.

-Other devices are able to permit correct motion, but are susceptible to material degradation, which can lead to compromised function and the release of potentially problematic wear debris.
+Other devices permit correct motion, but are susceptible to material degradation, which can lead to compromised function and the release of potentially problematic wear debris.

-In short, we believe that the next-generation Triadyme-C cervical total disc replacement device offers both the durability and the biocompatibility to virtually eliminate the most common problems associated with cervical degenerative disc disease.
+In short, we believe that the next-generation Triadyme-C cervical total disc replacement device offers both the durability and the biocompatibility to alleviate some of the most common problems associated with cervical disc replacement.

 What to expect during disc replacement surgery